lgbt-foundation/whitepaper/whitepaper.md

 ## TECHNICAL INFRASTRUCTURE

 The LGBT Tokens will be compliant with ERC20 standard and will be based on the Ethereum Blockchain.
-We understand that a fully described technical white paper is required to answer a lot of the detailed questions regarding the different solutions.
-This white paper focuses on the issues that the Foundation wants to solve, a paper on how to solve them will be released separately.
+We understand that a fully described technical whitepaper is required to answer many of the detailed questions regarding the varying solutions.
+This whitepaper focuses on the issues that the Foundation want to solve.
+A paper on how to solve them will be released separately.

 ### Hybrid Off-Chain/On-Chain Architecture